3a1b2c3/seeingSpace/README.md

 <small><i>Source: http://www.aamspi.com/services/aerial-photogrammetry/</i></small>

 #### The 7D Plenoptic function
-Theworld as we see it using our eyes is a continuous three-dimensional function of the spatial coordinates.
+The world as we see it using our eyes is a continuous three-dimensional function of the spatial coordinates.
 A photograph is a two-dimensional map of the “no of photons” that map from the three-dimensional scene.
 A point in the scene is imaged by measuring the emitted/reflected light that converges on the sensor plane.
+*Radiance (L)*<a name="radiance"> represents the ray strength, measuring the combined angular and spatial power densities.
+Radiance can be used to indicate how much of the power emitted by the light source that is reflected, transmitted or absorbed by a surface will be captured by a camera facing that surface from a specified angle of view.
 The **rendering equation** describes physical light transport for a single camera or the human vision.

 <img src="https://user-images.githubusercontent.com/74843139/134788604-b920d1c9-bb65-408a-9eb1-eab3ea1d4408.png" width=300><img src="https://user-images.githubusercontent.com/74843139/134789211-04ab96e8-04e5-4571-8437-8907bd98e58b.png" width=300>